 Location of restrooms: rear of dining room

-Type of restroom: multi-stall, with large handicapped-accessible stall, wheelchair-accessible sinks
+Type of restroom: multi-stall, with large, accessible stall, accessible sinks, and baby changing station

 Ease of entry and exit: ok